RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-03-10-newsletter.md

 ### News

+**[The University of Sheffield has released a statement on open research](https://www.sheffield.ac.uk/openresearch/university-statement-open-research)**.
+It officially recognises that making research transparent and freely accessible plays a vital part in promoting research excellence.

+---

 The **[UKRN Academy](https://www.ukrn.org/ukrn-academy/)** forum was created for doctoral students working on reproducibility and metascience projects.
 It is a part of the [UK Reproducibility Network](https://www.ukrn.org/).
 The UKRN contact for the Academy is [Tom Stafford](http://tomstafford.staff.shef.ac.uk/) [(@tomstafford)](https://twitter.com/tomstafford), institutional lead for the University of Sheffield.

 ---